-With the rise of purpose-based for-profit corporations, not-for-profits will need to strongly embed their mission in their culture and marketing to stand out from the crowd.
+With the rise of purpose-based for-profit corporations, not-for-profits now more than ever need to strongly embed their mission in their culture and marketing to stand out from the crowd.

 “Purpose is being seen as the new genetic code for business.”